 The Pergamon Altar

-The Pergamon Altar was built about 150 BC on the Acropolis or the high point, of the ancient Greek city of Pergamon in Asia Minor.
+The Pergamon Altar was built about 150 BC on the acropolis or the high point of the ancient Greek city of Pergamon in Asia Minor.
 This colossal Altar of Zeus at Pergamon, near modern-day Izmir, Turkey, is a monumental work of Greek Hellenistic art.
-Built during the reign of Greek King Eumenes II, the structure is over 35 metres wide and 33 metres deep.
-The front stairway is almost 20 metres wide.
-Like the Parthenon in Athens, this Zeus Altar constructed on a terrace of the Acropolis overlooking the ancient city of Pergamon.
+Built during the reign of Greek King Eumenes II, the structure is over 35 meters wide and 33 meters deep.
+The front stairway is almost 20 meters wide.
+Like the Parthenon in Athens, this Zeus Altar constructed on a terrace of the acropolis overlooking the ancient city of Pergamon.
 Unlike the Parthenon, it was not a temple but merely an altar, and designed according to the Ionic order of Greek Architecture.

 There is also a high relief frieze on the inner court walls which surround the fire altar at the top of the stairs.
 This frieze is less well-preserved and depicts events from the life of the legendary founder of the city of Pergamon.

-In the 7th century during a period of conflict, the buildings on the Pergamon Acropolis, including the Zeus Altar, were partly dismantled by Christians to recycle the stone for defence works.
+In the 7th century, during a period of conflict, the buildings on the Pergamon Acropolis, including the Zeus Altar, were partly dismantled by Christians to recycle the stone for defense works.
 In 716, the city was overrun by the Arab forces and then abandoned.
 Resettled in the 12th century, it was later occupied by the Turks and became part of the Ottoman Empire.

 The Prussian engineer Carl Humann (1839-96) first visited Pergamon in 1864, returning many times during the following years for further investigations.
 He advocated for the preservation of the antiquities on the city’s acropolis, which was being used as a quarry by local inhabitants.
-The German Empire subsidised the excavation in 1878, and Carl Humann began official excavations on the acropolis of Pergamon, an effort that lasted until 1886.
-The Turkish government which was seeking an alliance with Germany agreed that all frieze fragments found during this period would become the property of the Berlin museums.
+The German Empire subsidized the excavation in 1878, and Carl Humann began official excavations on the acropolis of Pergamon, an effort that lasted until 1886.
+The Turkish government, which was seeking an alliance with Germany, agreed that all frieze fragments found during this period would become the property of the Berlin museums.